icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [ZITADEL Cloud](https://zitadel.com) — A turnkey user and access management that works for you and supports multi-tenant (B2B) use cases.
 Free for up to 25,000 authenticated requests, with all security features (no paywall for OTP, Passwordless, Policies, and so on).
   * [PropelAuth](https://propelauth.com) — A Sell to companies of any size immediately with a few lines of code, free up to 200 users and 10k Transactional Emails (with a watermark branding: "Powered by PropelAuth").
   * [Logto](https://logto.io/) - Develop, secure, and manage user identities of your product - for both authentication and authorization.
 Free for up to 5,000 MAUs with open-source self-hosted option available.
+  * [WorkOS](https://workos.com/) - Free user management and authentication for up to 1 Million MAUs.
+Support email + password, social auth, Magic Auth, MFA, and more.